gebob19/gebob19.github.io/_posts/2021-07-02-natural-gradient.md

 3. Compute $$\text{F}_w^{-1} \nabla L(w)$$
 4. Take a step: $$w^{(k+1)} = w^{(k)} - \lambda^{-1} \text{F}_w^{-1}\nabla L(w^{(k)})$$

 Step 1 and 4 are easy; Step 2 and 3 are difficult.
 We will tackle how to implement steps 2 and 3 in the following section.
+The method we'll use is called **Hessian Free Optimization** since we never explicitly represent the hessian matrix.
+However, there are many other methods to solve Step 2 and 3 (which may or may not be covered in an upcoming post...).

 ## 2. Construct the Fisher $$\text{F}_w$$

 A straightforward implementation would construct the Fisher matrix explicitly like so:

 1. Compute the gradients $$\nabla L(w^{(k)})$$ using autodiff and flatten/reshape them into a $n \times 1$ matrix
 2. Compute the fisher matrix $$F_w = \nabla L \nabla L^T$$ as a $n \times n$ matrix